DS202-at-ISU/lab-1-lab1_team4/README.md

 this was smooth once I figured out the terminal related stuff.
 THe process I went through was clone the rep and then add then commit. honestly this took a little longer than expected, come to realize I was missing a singular button.
 I'm using InteliJ so there was a bit of searching for help.
 The process was pretty straight-forward.
-The only issue I had was a credential check, which was easily resolved.
+The only issue I had was a credential check, which was easily resolved by logging in.